opennms-forge/foreman-provisioning/README.md

 * The script grabs hosts by hostgroups and location and put them into a requisition
 * The asset fields CPU, memory, manufacturer, productname, serialnumber, operatingsystem, description are filled with Puppet facts
+* The script is able to grab fact values to use them as categories.
+Currently this is static.
+So fact `stack` contains in our environment `department1`, `department2` etc. and `umbworld` `pro` or `dev`.
+The fact value `is_virtual` is used to determine, if the host is virtual or physical and set a corresponding category.
 * Service binding on interfaces is not possible since Foreman does not have a logic for that.
 So service discovery is required for each `foreignSource` or the default `foreignSource`.

 # Howto set it up